Written by: Genevieve R. Moore PhD

 Unlike typical menstruation, the blood and tissue shed from these misplaced cells are frequently trapped in your body.
 This cyclical pattern can become excruciating — triggering inflammation and scarring as your body struggles to reabsorb the dead material.

-For the 5-10% of women who suffer from endometriosis, life is significantly more challenging: As a group, their quality of life goes down while anxiety and depression rates increase.
-Most women endure the pain of endometriosis for years before being properly diagnosed — and it can be devastating to continue to get worse even while following prescribed treatments.
+For people who suffer from endometriosis, life is significantly more challenging: As a group, their quality of life goes down while anxiety and depression rates increase.
+Many endure the pain of endometriosis for years before being properly diagnosed — and it can be devastating to continue to get worse even while following prescribed treatments.

 - Severe menstrual cramps